The Development of Siberia and Far East

 Ainu group.1904 г.

-In the above picture of the group of Ainus of unknown origin, it is clear that some of them have a clearly European appearance without any Mongoloid features that are observed in many Ainu as a result of long coexistence with the peoples of the Mongoloid race.
+In the above picture of the group of Ainus of unknown origin, it is clear that some of them have a European appearance without any Mongoloid features that are observed in many Ainu as a result of long coexistence with the peoples of the Mongoloid race.

 See the development of the topic Anglo-Saxons in Genghis Khan's Fate.